fastify/fastify-secure-session/README.md

 ## Using Keys with key rotation

-It is possible to use an non-empty array for the key field to support key rotation as an additional security measure.
+It is possible to use a non-empty array for the key field to support key rotation as an additional security measure.
 Cookies will always be signed with the first key in the array to try to "err on the side of performance" however if decoding the key fails, it will attempt to decode using every subsequent value in the key array.